Every Little Thing (Jeff Lynne song)

-"Every Little Thing" is a song by Jeff Lynne release as a lead single from his first solo album Armchair Theatre.
+"Every Little Thing" is a song by Jeff Lynne released as a lead single from his first solo album Armchair Theatre.

 The single was released on 12" and CD and featured an extended version of the song and non-album track "I'm Gone".
 Fellow Traveling Wilburys members George Harrison and Tom Petty made cameo appearances in the Meiert Avis–directed music video that received rotation on VH1 at the time.

 "Every Little Thing" flopped in the UK (number 59) and charted at number 9 on Billboard's Mainstream Rock Tracks chart in the US.
 It also charted at number 31 in Australia.

 Track listing

 All songs written by Jeff Lynne.